ArpitaChatterjee/Movie-Review-Sentiment-Analysis/README.md

 # Sentiment-Analysis
-Its a text classification which trains a recurrent neural network(RNN) on the IMDB large movie review dataset for sentiment analysis.
+Text classification model which trains a recurrent neural network(RNN) on a large movie review dataset for sentiment analysis.